The Clear Edge

 Three problems found:

-A course creator at $76K/month ran quarterly system checks (not monthly).
-Felt responsible.
+A course creator at $76K/month ran quarterly system checks, not monthly, and she felt responsible.

 Had she run monthly scans, she’d have caught it in month 4.

-That’s the pattern.
-Quarterly checks feel responsible but miss the economics.
-Monthly detection is 2-6x cheaper than quarterly detection.
+• Monthly detection is 2–6x cheaper than quarterly detection

 That’s the most protective hour in your business.

-This is the exact 60-minute monthly ritual that catches 3-5 protocol breaks before they cost revenue.
+This is the exact 60-minute monthly ritual that catches 3–5 protocol breaks before they start costing revenue.

-Run it third Friday of every month.
-Same day.
-Same time.
-Calendar block it now.
+Run it on the third Friday of every month, at the same time, and block it on your calendar now.

 6 Critical Systems to Scan: